dedupeio/csvdedupe/README.md

 The more labeled examples you give it, the better the deduplication results will be.
 At minimum, you should try to provide __10 positive matches__ and __10 negative matches__.

+The results of your training will be saved in a JSON file (__training.json__, unless specified otherwise with the `--training-file` option) for future runs of csvdedupe.

 Here's an example labeling operation:

 ```bash